-Andreas Jungherr Juniorprofessor (Assistant Professor) for Social Science Data Collection and Analysis at the University of Konstanz, Germany (since 2016).
-He was Visiting Professor at the University of Zurich (2018-9), Post-Doc at the Chair for Political Psychology at the University of Mannheim (2014-6), and a Research Associate at the Chair for Political Sociology at the University of Bamberg (2009-14) where he also defended his PhD in 2014.
+Andreas Jungherr is Professor for Communication with Special Focus on the Digital Transformation and Publics at the Friedrich-Schiller-University Jena (since 2020).
+He was a Juniorprofessor (Assistant Professor) for Social Science Data Collection and Analysis at the University of Konstanz, Germany (2016-2020), Visiting Professor at the University of Zurich (2018-9), Post-Doc at the Chair for Political Psychology at the University of Mannheim (2014-6), and a Research Associate at the Chair for Political Sociology at the University of Bamberg (2009-14) where he also defended his PhD in 2014.

 He examines the impact of digital media on politics and society.
 He has worked on the uses of digital media and technology by publics, political actors, and organizations in international comparison.
 He also addresses challenges for scientific research in reaction to digital change in order to realize opportunities emerging from new data sources and analytical approaches.
 In this, he has focused on harnessing the potential of digital methods and computational social science while addressing methodological challenges in its integration into the social sciences.
 Depending on the object under study, he also uses traditional quantitative and qualitative empirical approaches.

 Currently, he is lead investigator of “Communicative Power in Hybrid Media Systems“, a project financed by the VolkswagenStiftung (2017-2020).
 The interdisciplinary project, featuring computer and information scientists, focuses on the interconnection between political coverage in legacy, online media, and political talk on online platforms in Germany, UK, USA, and South Korea.